 Cycling and e-biking routes: in the Aosta Valley you'll be spoilt for choice

 Shorter, but no less demanding, is the loop route that starts from Quart.
 37 km of mostly asphalted roads suitable for all levels of ability, requiring about three hours of cycling.
-It will be worth it: Quart is made up of many small villages scattered throughout the green countryside, and you can even visit a mediaeval castle and a Neolithic necropolis.
+It will be worth it: Quart is made up of many small villages scattered throughout the green countryside.

 An easier and more accessible route that is accessible to everyone is the trail through the Les Iles protected area, starting from Aosta.
 This too is a circular route, on mostly asphalted surfaces.
 It is 25 km long and takes an hour and a half, during which you cross a wetland area, a refuge for migratory birds.